Guides + Reports

 - Survey participants have been emailed a code to use when placing their order to claim their additional discount.
 If you participated and did not receive the email or need assistance, please contact firstname.lastname@example.org.

-- Members of NH Center for Nonprofits can purchase the Maine report at the member rate.
-Contact MANP’s Membership Manager at firstname.lastname@example.org for assistance.
+- Members of NH Center for Nonprofits that did not participate in the survey can purchase the Maine report at the member rate.
+Contact the NH Center for Nonprofits to get connected.

 You will need to log in to complete a purchase.
 For support with logging in, please email firstname.lastname@example.org.